 Cushion-like tissue found in joints and bones known for its tough and elastic properties.
 The lack of blood vessels in cartilage means that it has difficulty healing.

-This refers to the ability of certain compounds and chemicals to delay or prevent the destruction of chondrocytes, which are cells making up cartilage.
+This refers to the ability of certain compounds to delay joint space narrowing seen in arthritis and protect chondrocytes, which are cells making up cartilage.
 Some forms of arthritis are treated with chondroprotective agents.

 Compounds serving as the main structural component of cartilage and are known for their highly viscous nature that helps lubricate the joints.
 Chondroitin sulfate is a glycosaminoglycan popularly used as a supplement to improve joint health.